Softcover $18

 The old detective originated in the Fireside Companion; A Journal of Instructive and Entertaining Literature magazine in 1872.
 However, only a few of the hundreds of stories featured the investigator himself.
 The majority are about other detective characters and a small number were romances.

 These restored novels are from the Old Sleuth's Own series, published twice-monthly from 1894 to 1899 by the Parlor Car Publishing Co.
-They were reprinted between 1900 and 1915 by J. S. Ogilvie, who reused Parlor Car's printing press plates, then bound the books in new covers.
+They were reprinted between 1900 and the 1920s by J. S. Ogilvie, reused many Parlor Car's original printing press plates and bound the books in new covers.

-By 1920 the readership of dime novels had declined and publication of The Old Sleuth stories ceased.
+By the 1920s the readership of dime novels had declined and publication of The Old Sleuth Own dime novels ceased.

 The Four Dime Novels From The Old Sleuth are...